abbiehooper/CicdDemo/ReadMe.md

 ﻿# How to build a CI/CD Pipeline with Health Checks and Monitoring

-# How to build a CI/CD Pipeline with Health Checks and Monitoring

 ## Table of Contents
 - [Step 1: Create Your Application](#step-1)
 - [Step 2: Dockerize](#step-2)